WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 This alias automatically determines what underlying type is needed to accommodate the desired amount of precisions so for example,

-    make_fixed<12, 12, true>
+    make_fixed<8, 11, true>

-is equivalent to fixed_point<int32_t, -19>.
-Note that 25 bits were requested and so the type's capacity was rounded up to 32 bits with the additional 7 bits being devoted to fractional component.
+is guaranteed to be a signed fixed-point type with 8 integer digits and at least 11 fractional digits.
+As there is no standard 20-bit integer type, a `REPR_TYPE` of `int32_t` is used and an additional 12 bits are devoted to fractional digits: `fixed_point<int32_t, -23>`.

-While the number of fractional digits is often the attribute of most interest when discussing a fixed-point type, it is really the number of integer digits that are - literally - most significant.
+While the number of fractional digits is often the attribute of most attention when discussing a fixed-point type, it is really the number of integer digits that are - literally - most significant.
 In cases where the underlying type and the number of integer digits are known, one can use:

     make_fixed_from_repr<REPR_TYPE, I>

-And when the combination of two fixed-point types is required, such as when comparing heterogeneous values or taking their maximum, use:
+And when the greater of two fixed-point types is required, such as when comparing heterogeneous values or taking their maximum, use:

     make_fixed_from_pair<FIXED_POINT_1, FIXED_POINT_2>

-This is indeed the alias used by the heterogeneous comparison operators discussed above.

-### Arithmetic
+### Arithmetic Operators

 Any operators that might be applied to integer types can also be applied to `fixed_point` specializations.
-Initially at least, input parameters and return value should all be the same type.
-(One possible exception to this are bit shift operators.)
+Input parameters and return value are all of the same type.
+(The possible exceptions to this are the right hand parameter of bit shift operators.)

-The reasons for this limitation are twofold:

-1. it avoids complicated promotion rules and manifold overloads and
-2. it restricts the usage pattern of the type to a simplified subset of integer types.

-It should be noted that unlike comparison operators, arithmetic operators carry a risk of overflowing.
+Because of this decision, arithmetic operators carry a risk of overflowing.
 For instance,

-    fixed_point<uint8_t, -4>(15) * fixed_point<uint8_t, -4>(15)

-returns a value of 1.

-The only way to prevent this at the library level would be to return a specialization with additional integer digits, i.e.
-`fixed_point<uint8_t, -1>`.
-This idea has been suggested elsewhere and has even implemented in at least one existing fixed-point library.

-However, anyone who is using `fixed_point` as a convenient replacement for raw integer types will be expecting this behavior.
-There are varying strategies for addressing overflow which are best left to the user to choose, which involve some combination of increasing the size of the underlying type or incrementing the exponent.

-An exception may be made in the case of heterogeneous inputs where the resultant type becomes the more appropriate of the two input types as this would loosely emulate integer promotion.
-But for now, this will not compile.

-For alternative strategies to deal with overflow during arithmetic operations, a collection of named functions are defined, as described in the following section.

-### Conversions Between Specializations

-Certain arithmetic operations raise the possibility of overflow or precision loss.
-The two techniques for avoiding these errors are promotion and exponent shift respectively.
-Overflow is the most serious as it affects the most significant digits of the value.
+    make_fixed<4, 3>(15) * make_fixed<4, 3>(15)

+returns `make_fixed<4, 3>(1)` because the input type does not have the capacity to represent the value, 225.

+This presents a design choice between three alternative strategies:

+1. ignore the problem and leave it to the user to avoid overflow;
+2. promote the result to a larger type to ensure sufficient capacity exists to store all integer and fractional digits and
+3. adjust the exponent upward to ensure that the top limit of the type is sufficient to preserve the most significant digits at the expense of the less significant digits.

+For arithmetic operators, choice 1) is preferred because it most closely follows the behavior of integer types.
+Thus it should hide the fewest surprises from the most users.
+It does not produce a result of a larger type or different `EXPONENT` value.
+This makes it far easier to manage in code where functions are written to expect specific types.

+Choices 2) and 3) are still of great value.
+However, they represent different trade-offs and neither one is the best fit in all situations.
+For this reason, they are available via named functions.

+### Type Promotion and Demotion Functions

+Borrowing a term from the language feature which avoids integer overflow prior to certain operations, the `promote` function template takes a `fixed_point<>` value and returns the same value represented by a larger `fixed_point<>` specialization.

+For example,

+    promote(fixed_point<int8_t, -2>(15.5))

+is equivalent to

+    fixed_point<int16_t, -4>(15.5)

+while `demotion` reverses the process, returning a value of a smaller type.
+The functions double and half, respectively, the number of integer and fractional digits available in the value.

+The way `promotion` is used similar to the way high and low digits are preserved for precision-critical calculations by first converting values from `float` to `double`.
+To perform the calculations themselves, regular arithmetic operators are then used.

+### Named Arithmetic Functions

-The following named functions can be used as alternatives to arithmetic operators in situations where overflow must be avoided at all cost:
+The following named functions can be used as alternatives to arithmetic operators in situations where the aim is to avoid overflow without falling back on higher-capacity types.

     safe_multiply(FIXED_POINT_1, FIXED_POINT_2)
 	safe_add(FIXED_POINT_1, FIXED_POINT_2)
     safe_square(FIXED_POINT_1)

-These functions return a specialization which is guaranteed to accommodate the result of the operations.
+These functions return specializations which are guaranteed to accommodate the result of the operations.
 However, the capacity of the return type is not increased so precision may be lost.
 For
 example:

     safe_square(fixed_point<uint8_t, -4>(15.9375))

-returns `fixed_point<uint8_t, 0>(225)`.
-This result is far closer to the correct value than the result returned by `operator *` in the previous section and is considered 'safe'.
+returns `fixed_point<uint8_t, 0>(254)`.
+This result is far closer to the correct value than the result returned by `operator *` - hence the 'safe_' prefix.

-However, in cases where greater precision is required the type can be 'promoted' to the next largest type:

-    auto f = promote(fixed_point<uint8_t, -4>(15.9375));

-produces a variable, f, of type `fixed_point<uint16_t, -8>`.
-Now:

-	f * f

-returns `fixed_point<uint16_t, -8>(254.004)`.

 ## IV.
 Future Issues